rust-lang/reference/src/type-coercions.md

 * `!` to any `T`

 r[coerce.unsize]
-### Unsized Coercions
+### Unsizing Coercions

 r[coerce.unsize.intro]
-The following coercions are called "unsized coercions", since their targets contain an unsized type. unsized coercions apply to pointer-like types which point to types which can lose some of their compile-time known information (such as size or implemented traits).
+The following coercions are called "Unsizing coercions", since their targets contain an unsized type.
+Unsizing coercions apply to pointer-like types which point to types which can lose some of their compile-time known information (such as size or implemented traits).
 For example:

 ```rust
 use std::cell::Cell;